gregorias/findata-transcoder/README.md

 ## Development notes

 This section is meant for developers and provides instruction on how to work with the repository.

+### Testing

+To run unit tests, run `stack test`.